 My PhD work used learning analytics – the analysis of digital trace created during learning tasks – to explore this issue.
 My interest is in understanding how people think about information needs, find information, and how we can support them to do that better.
 As a corollary to that I’m interested in the sort of epistemological implications of search engines, and other educational tools and how that relates to assessment.

-I am now a Research Fellow at the University of Technology Sydney’s Connected Intelligence Centre, with a primary focus on Writing Analytics – learning analytics to support student writing practices, broadly construed, including analysis of the academic content, peer/self assessment, co-writing, and so on.
+I am now a Lecturer at the University of Technology Sydney’s Connected Intelligence Centre, with a primary focus on Writing Analytics – learning analytics to support student writing practices, broadly construed, including analysis of the academic content, peer/self assessment, co-writing, and so on.